corykitchens/mage-hand/README.md

 ## Bugs
 - Leaving a campaign doesn't update live
-- Lock shouldn't let you delete or add new spells/equip

 ## TODO
 - Use indexes (not priority) for campaign code lookups